Rodrigoplp/react-hooks-unit-tests/README.md

 2. A Team view with all members of a selected team
 3. A Member view with the info of a selected member

-This structure allows some segmentation of the API calls.
-For example, the call for a member's inf can be made only when the third view is loaded.
-But there is still a lot of information still must me loaded in the Home view and passed forward to other views.
+This structure allows segmentation of the API calls.
+For example, the call for a member's data is made only when the third view is loaded.
+Yet, many calls are done right when loading the first Home view, and the data retrieved there must be passed down to the other components.

-As the app is small, I chose not to implement Redux, Redux-Saga nor similar solutions.
+To do so, I chose not to implement Redux, Redux-Saga nor similar solutions.
 Instead, I used react-router v4 with a structure to manage the transfer of props between components.

 This choice favors simplicity and fits quite well for small applications, specially when using React Hooks, as is the case.